 You May Also Like: 5 FREE Blogging Tools For Beginners

-Now, there are cheaper options, especial if you are versed in coding, website building that kind thing.
+Now, there are cheaper options, especially if you are versed in coding, website building that kind thing.
 But as a non-techy person, I prefer WordPress myself.
 Shop around.

-If you intent to produce longer content that is not in the form of a story or fiction related, budget the time for that.
-Unless you are a full time blogger, realistically you aren’t going t be able to write and edit 4000 word long posts multiple times a week.
+If you intend to produce longer content that is not in the form of a story or fiction related, budget the time for that.
+Unless you are a full-time blogger, realistically you aren’t going t be able to write and edit 4000 word long posts multiple times a week.

 Factor in the update frequency, depth and breadth of topics, length, SEO, etc.